Rhubarb Muffins

 • 1/4 teaspoon cinnamon

-Heat oven to 350F/180C.
+PREP Heat the oven to 350F/180C.
 Spray the cups of a standard-size muffin pan with baking spray.

-Pour the buttermilk mixture into the center of the well, use a spatula to gently combine the wet and dry mixtures.
-You don't want to overmix, just stir until combined, otherwise the baked muffins will have small tunnels (they don't affect the taste, just the appearance).
+COMBINE Pour the buttermilk mixture into the center of the well, use a spatula to gently combine the wet and dry mixtures.
+You don't want to overmix, just stir until combined, otherwise the baked muffins will have small tunnels (but don't worry too much if this happens, the holes don't affect the taste, just the appearance).

+AND FINALLY, DIG IN!
 Rhubarb Muffins are best warm from the oven but stay fresh and special for at least two days.
 Longer than that?
-No idea because they don't last that long!
+No idea because they never last that long!

 What's In Store for My Rhubarb Patch?